 Despite the convenience and other benefits provided by content management systems, there are many naysayers who heavily criticize the established practices of using CMSs.
 Their opinion is supported by statistics: about 42% of the world’s websites do not use a ready-made CMS.

 As you can see from the giving statistics, almost a half of all websites do not use an off-the-shelf solution for content management.
 However, these numbers are based on the list of over 650 ready-made CMSs.
 Thus, some of those websites may use custom CMS solutions that did not make it to the list because they were developed exclusively, on demand.

 The most popular case when a website does not need a content management system is when the site is static.
 That means there won’t be any noteworthy changes to the website content.
 Most often, they are single-page websites, such as landing pages, for example, that function as online business cards or showcases for particular events.

-Why choose a custom CMS over a ready-made one?
+Why choose custom CMS Development over a ready-made Solution?

 Currently, there are many off-the-shelf solutions for content management.
 All of them differ in functionality, payment requirement, source code availability, and other characteristics.
 Ready-made content management systems can be open-source or proprietary.

 The “open-source” model means that those CMS can be used free of charge but may contain paid features, premium plans, or other monetization options.
 Since they are free, such systems are massively popular.
 However, this “no-cost” status is the source of many disadvantages that will be described further below.
 Examples: Wordpress, Joomla, Drupal.

 Proprietary CMSs require payment, usually in the form of a monthly or annual subscription, to function.
 Usually, they have a short trial period or demo mode to examine their capabilities.
 Examples: Wix, Squarespace, Shopify, Pulse CMS, Sitefinity CMS.